SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

    which currently can't have a property wrapper.
    It would look like this:

-   @SomeWrapper var d
+   @SomeWrapper var e
-   d = 20  // Uses init(wrappedValue:)
+   e = 20  // Uses init(wrappedValue:)
-   d = 30  // Uses the property setter
+   e = 30  // Uses the property setter

 The *projected value* for a wrapped property is a second value that gives a property wrapper the ability to expose additional functionality ---